Blog – Posted on Tuesday, Feb 05

 In a small, unnamed Eastern European town lives Miryem, the teenaged daughter of a terrible moneylender.
 Not terrible in the sense that he’s cruel or exacting: in fact, quite the opposite.
 When her father gives away the last of their family money, Miryem takes it upon herself to get their money back and quickly proves herself as quite the businesswoman.
 However, her newfound reputation of “spinning silver into gold” catches the attention of some unsavory characters.

-Inspired by the Rumpelstiltskin story, Novik shows an incredible talent for reworking fairy tales in a way that doesn’t simply rehash them in another setting.
+Inspired by the Rumpelstiltskin story, Spinning Silver shows Novik's incredible talent for reworking fairy tales in a way that doesn’t simply rehash them in another setting.
 With an incredible eye for worldbuilding and a morally complex heroine, she has crafted an instant classic of the genre.